SimonBiggs/ipython-geant4-linac/README.md

  * Geant4 9.6.3 with python3.4 environment
  * All required dependencies for the above three items

-Open terminal (ctrl + alt + T) and copy and paste in the following lines, followed by your password:
+Open terminal (ctrl + alt + T) and copy and paste in the following lines, followed by enter, then your password:

     sudo apt-get -y install git; \
     mkdir ~/github; \